jordan-west/FractalExplorer/README.md

 ## Summary

-At university in 2015, I was tasked with creating a Java Swing GUI that rendered a Mandelbrot fractal, along with some other extensions like being able to zoom in or undo a zoom.
+For one of my projects at university, I was tasked with creating a Java Swing GUI that rendered a Mandelbrot fractal, along with some other extensions like being able to zoom in or undo a zoom.
 This project is an attempt of recreating that using C++ and OpenGL.

 ## Dependencies